 Mr Freestone will therefore have his benefit based on a restricted rent of £28.80.

-At the moment there is no general exemption for disabled people, as the government have stated that there is already sufficient allowance for disabled people through the provision for an extra room where the tenant has an overnight carer.
+There is no general exemption for disabled people, as the government have stated that there is already sufficient allowance for disabled people through the provision for an extra room where the tenant has an overnight carer.

 The only exception at the moment is people living in supported accommodation (sheltered housing).

-How will the number of bedrooms needed be worked out?You will be allowed one bed room for each of the following:
+How will the number of bedrooms needed be worked out?You will be allowed one bedroom for each of the following: